isaaccormack/Tabber/readme.md

 ## How do we Make Tabber?
 Tabber takes advantage of an existing machine learning model, such as ml5's pitch detection, to classify notes.
 The location of these notes on the instrument (say, guitar neck) is then determined using a heuristic considering past and (future?) notes and the likelihood of their proximity.
 The heuristic could possibly be machine learning based.

-Tabber also consists of an online app platform which implements many featurs (listed below) using standard web technologies.
+Tabber also consists of an online app platform which implements many features (listed below) using standard web technologies.

 ## Why Bother?
 - Writing down tabs is slow, Tabber is fast
-- Getting tabs is as easy, just play
+- Getting tabs is easy, just play
 - Lots of great licks are just that... _licks_

 ## Lets Talk Requirements